ecellvit/FuturePreneurs-22/README.md

 ![round](/public/readme/two1.gif)

-After every round we redirect to instructions
+After every round we redirect to a dynamically rendered instructions page

-## Round 1.3-Placing Amenities Using Drag And Drop
+## Round 1.3 - Placing Amenities Using Drag And Drop

 In This Round The User Has To Place 10 Amenities From A Given Set of 30 Amenities.
 Each Time A User Drags And Drops The Amenity A Request Is Made To The Backend.